corda/samples-java/Advanced/syndicated-lending/README.md

 start SubmitProjectProposalFlow lenders: [PartyB, PartyC], projectDescription: "Overseas Expansion", projectCost: 10000000, loanAmount: 8000000
 ```

-Validate the project details are crated and shared with the lenders successfully by running the vaultQuery command in each
+Validate the project details are created and shared with the lenders successfully by running the vaultQuery command in each
 lender's terminal and borrower's terminal.

 ```